 Conservation Freediving Bohol

-Conservation Freediving Bohol is a newly established conservation and freediving in the Philippines, on the island of Panglao, in the province of Bohol, Philippines, which offers marine conservation training and freediving courses under Apnea Total, AIDA, and SSI freediving agencies.
+Conservation Freediving Bohol offers courses of marine conservation and freediving in the Philippines, on the island of Panglao, in the province of Bohol.
+The school operates the freediving courses under Apnea Total and AIDA freediving agencies.

-Apart from sharing the passion for freediving and raising awareness about environmental concerns among the visitors of the island, the primary objective of the conservation and freediving school is to logistically and financially support the Apnea Green Organization, a non-profit environmental organization which acts to protect marine resources and benefit local communities in the Philippines.
+Apart from sharing the passion for freediving and raising awareness about environmental concerns among the visitors of the island, the primary objective of the conservation and freediving school is to logistically and financially support the Apnea Green Organization, a non-profit environmental organization which acts to protect marine resources and benefit local communities through freediving in the Philippines.

 Conservation Freediving Bohol itself is a non-profit organization, and all the profit generated will be donated to the Apnea Green NGO in order to finance its activities in the Philippines.
 Here is a list of activities our students made possible over the last few years.
 Come freedive in Panglao with us!

-Our instructors are fluent in English, Chinese, Spanish, and French.
+Our instructors are fluent in English, Spanish, and French.
 They are all passionate freedivers who have several years of experience as freediving instructors, and all dive beyond 60m deep.

 We offer a personalized teaching philosophy adapted to who you are and what you seek, based on quality rather than quantity, focused on the beauty of the experience rather than on the performance itself.